 Describe how information will be secured

 Access to information will be tiered to the roles and responsibilities of members of the research staff.
-Data will be collected using the CDC Rapid Data Collector, and stored in “virtual tables” on the CDC servers.
-Field research staff will have access to enter data based on participant study number; the database manager will have full privileges; statisticians and modelers will have authorization to read and export data; while team members with no data entry or manipulation responsibilities will have read-only privileges.
+Data will be collected using Research Electronic Data Capture (RedCap™) .
+The NCEH/ATSDR Information Systems Security Officer (ISSO) has approved a Data Privacy & Security Plan to ensure measures are in place to protect participant data while using RedCap™ software.Field research staff will have access to enter data based on participant study number; the database manager will have full privileges; statisticians and modelers will have authorization to read and export data; while team members with no data entry or manipulation responsibilities will have read-only privileges.
 The lead research team members who provide Quality Assurance/Quality Control (QA/QC) for the data will have time-limited access to edit specific datasets until QA is completed.
 Reports to team members with no responsibilities for data entry, QA, or analysis will be exported through requests to the database manager to ensure adequate metadata accompanies the report.
-To allow for system maintenance and software upgrades, the CDC IT/ITSO system administrator will have full access to the data.

 Electronic reporting will be used to collect all questionnaire data for this program.
+This study will use the RedCap™CAPI development tool.
+The University of New Mexico has secured a license for RedCap™ software, and UNM will develop RedCap™ based CAPI.
+RedCap™is a secure application for building and managing surveys and databases.
+RedCap™Is currently utilized by other Centers for Disease Control and Prevention programs such as the Division of Global HIV/AIDS. .
+Data collection using RedCap™ will occur using the following:

+Direct on-line connection to the RedCap™system: This online connection occurs through a secure virtual private network (VPN) tunnel that disables any other network connections on machines.
+Data transfer when an internet connection is available occurs by utilization of the encrypted transfer protocol inside the RedCap™ system, again inside the VPN secure tunnel.
+The system generates an email notification of an available file transfer, followed by a second notification of a password necessary to open that encrypted file package.

+Off-line collection RedCap™system process: This offline collection generates an encrypted file stored in a truecrypt basket on the machine.
+That encrypted file basket is closed on removal of the drive.
+UNM staff performs regular QA of new data on a weekly basis, and will conduct field review and follow-up with NNDOH staff monthly.

-This study will use the RDC CAPI development tool which is provided through the CDC Secure Data Network.
-The RDC allows for design of a data collection form which can be used via Windows application to rapidly collect and store questionnaire data in the field.
-The data is stored locally using XML format and can be uploaded into a centralized data store in SQL Server 2005 via Web Services when user has access to the CDC LAN.
-Data collected can be aggregated, reported and exported using a variety of formats including XML and Microsoft Excel.
-Trained CHERs will administer surveys in the field and record responses in RDC.
-The RDC CAPI will be deployed on laptop computers to collect data in clinic locations.
-RDC is a CDC- database management system that is C&A approved.
-CHERs will receive extensive training on data entry and laptop security.
+The RedCap™ CAPI will be deployed on laptop computers to collect data in designated clinics and field sites.
+Trained CHERs will administer surveys in the field and record responses in RedCap™.
+Data collected via RedCap™ can be aggregated, reported and exported using a variety of formats including XML and Microsoft Excel.CHERs will receive extensive training on data entry and laptop security and will follow all guidelines outlined in the approved RedCap Data & Security Plan.. ..

 Opportunities for obtaining respondent consent